stephenjwatkins/Slide.js/README.md

 	var target = document.getElementById('slideshow');

-	// Construct the new slideshow, giving it the element to place the slideshow in when constructed. var slideShow = new Slide.Show(target);
+	// Construct a new slideshow, giving it the element to place the slideshow in when initialized. var slideShow = new Slide.Show(target);

 	// Add items to the slideshow.
 These can be added at any time and changes will be seen immediately.